Rossolson/iWAM/README.md

 ## Overview

-Progressive Web Apps are getting lot of attention, but they are working with their full potential on mobile devices only on Android-based browsers:
+Progressive Web Apps are getting lot of attention, but they are working with their full potential on mobile devices only on Android-based browsers: Google Chrome, Opera, Samsung Internet and Firefox.

-Google Chrome, Opera, Samsung Internet and Firefox.
-Microsoft is announcing jumping into [PWAs for Windows 10](https://medium.com/web-on-the-edge/progressive-web-apps-on-windows-8d8eb68d524e) as well and on iOS we don't have any public positive statement from the WebKit team yeat.
+Microsoft is announcing jumping into [PWAs for Windows 10](https://medium.com/web-on-the-edge/progressive-web-apps-on-windows-8d8eb68d524e) as well.

-Safari on iOS -up to iOS 10 beta 1 at least- doesn't support the two main specs to make PWAs work: Service Workers and Web App Manifest.
+But on iOS we don't have any public positive statement from the WebKit team yet.
+Safari on iOS -up to iOS 10 beta 1 at least- doesn't support the two main specs to make PWAs work: [Service Workers](https://webkit.org/status/#specification-service-workers) and [Web App Manifest](https://webkit.org/status/#specification-web-app-manifest).

-While Safari has supported Home Screen Web apps for years now,  the web app definition is declared through meta tags and links, not the [W3C Web App Manifest](https://www.w3.org/TR/appmanifest/) spec.
+While Safari has supported [Home Screen Web apps](https://developer.apple.com/library/content/documentation/AppleApplications/Reference/SafariWebContent/ConfiguringWebApplications/ConfiguringWebApplications.html) since [its introduction in 2007](https://developer.apple.com/library/content/documentation/AppleApplications/Reference/SafariWebContent/RevisionHistory.html#//apple_ref/doc/uid/TP40002051-CH2-SW1), the web app definition is declared through meta tags and links, not the [W3C Web App Manifest](https://www.w3.org/TR/appmanifest/) spec.

 This project started as an experiment to see how much of the WAM can we polyfill on iOS to figure out what we need from Apple to get WAM supported on iOS.